Ottawa Art Gallery

-The Ottawa Art Gallery (OAG) is a municipal gallery in Ottawa, Ontario that opened in 1988 at Arts Court.
+The Ottawa Art Gallery (OAG) (Galerie d’art d’Ottawa (GAO)) is a municipal gallery in Ottawa, Ontario that opened in 1988 at Arts Court.
 The gallery has a permanent collection of over one thousand works, houses the City of Ottawa-owned Firestone Collection of Canadian Art, and provides community, educational and public programming.
 The OAG focuses on acquiring, interpreting, and sharing art as well as acting as a cultural meeting place.